Uncover and solve the biggest problems with job searching to land more job interviews and offers.

 Today, more job seekers know they need to be organized in their job search and be better prepared to discuss specific topics related to their field of expertise.

 The bigger question lies in whether or not the applicant knows all the job search hurdles that may affect them when looking for a job.
-There are plenty of unspoken job search-related issues that can pose a great hurdle for those looking for employment opportunities.
+Many unspoken job search-related issues can pose a significant burden for those seeking employment.

-For starters, let’s look at some obvious reasons why employers eliminate applicants from the hiring process.
-A good example of this is arriving late for a scheduled interview.
+Let’s look at the obvious reasons why employers eliminate applicants from the hiring process.
+An excellent example of this is arriving late for a scheduled interview.
 This is a big no-no; it’s disrespectful and will damage your image to the person conducting the interview.

 Polish Your Resume

-[tweetthis]One of the biggest job search hurdles is inadequate resume preparation. [/tweetthis] There are various formats for creating a resume, but most applicants commit the most fundamental mistake of giving out resumes that just state specific prior job responsibilities or experiences.
-Employers want to see a detailed resume with relevant accomplishments and core competencies to communicate you are someone worthy of an interview.
+One of the biggest job search hurdles is inadequate resume preparation.
+There are various formats for creating a resume, but most applicants commit the most fundamental mistake of giving out resumes that include specific job responsibilities or experiences.
+Employers want to see a detailed resume with relevant career accomplishments and core competencies to communicate; that you are someone worthy of an interview.

 Conduct Company Research

-To avoid frustration, only send your application to a company where you can meet the majority of the employment requirements.
-If you’re very interested in a particular position and want to pursue your application, make sure you’re prepared to defend your lack of direct experience and how to compensate for it with relevant personal skills and core values.
+To avoid frustration, only send your application to a company where you can meet most employment requirements.
+If you’re interested in a particular position and want to pursue your job application, make sure you’re prepared to defend your lack of direct experience and how to compensate for it with relevant personal skills and core values.